moeabraham/module-1-proj/ReadME.md

- Tead Data is the name of the app, it works on retrieving some information regarding the soccer team of choice by the user
+ Team Data is the name of the app, it works on retrieving some information regarding the soccer team of choice by the user

 ☐ Technologies Used: HTML,CSS,Bootstrap JavaScript, Jquery
 ☐ Screenshot(s): ![screenshot](Screen Shot 2021-03-24 at 7.48.20 PM.png)